Vaishnava Padavali

 poetry of Tamil Sangam literature (600 BC–300 AD) and spread into early medieval Telugu (Nannaya, Annamayya) and Kannada literatures (Dasa sahitya).
-The poetic themes spread rapidly as part of the religious Bhakti movement that proposed an intensely personal form of devotion, following the philosophy of Ramanuja and opposing caste distinctions and other brahministic measures implicit in the theism of Adi Shankaracharya.
+These poetic themes spread rapidly as part of the Bhakti movement, which emphasized an intensely personal form of devotion inspired by the philosophy of Ramanuja and rejected caste distinctions and other Brahminical conventions associated with the theism of Adi Shankaracharya.
 The movement spread out and attained a pan-India status during the 13th–17th centuries.